-You may remember me saying that I very rarely wash Madison’s hair, instead I co-wash it, which is generally washing the hair with a conditioner.
-I also never use heat, but instead air dry her hair.
+You may remember me saying that I very rarely wash Madison’s hair, instead, I co-wash it, which is generally washing the hair with a conditioner.
+I also never use heat, but instead, air dries her hair.
 With school back in session, I’ve been trying to find ways that I can eliminate combing her hair on a daily basis, and today I want to share a very simple style that lasts an entire week, thanks to the new line of Just For Me Natural Hair Nutrition Products, and three simple steps to keep that style.

-This line includes the Just For Me Natural Hair Nutrition Detangling Creamy Co-Wash, Nourishing Leave-In Conditioner, Moisture Rich Styling Smoothie and the Creamy Butter Moisturizer.
+This line includes the Just For Me Natural Hair Nutrition Detangling Creamy Co-Wash, Nourishing Leave-In Conditioner, Moisture Rich Styling Smoothie, and the Creamy Butter Moisturizer.
 I used all these products throughout the styling process.
-I also used a wide tooth comb and rubber bands.
+I also used a wide-tooth comb and rubber bands.

-Step 3: On a daily basis, I use the creamy butter moisturizer around her edges and on her hair using a styling brush to keep her hair looking smooth.
+On a daily basis, I use the creamy butter moisturizer around her edges and on her hair using a styling brush to keep her hair looking smooth.
 It protects her hair and moisturizes without leaving her hair looking too greasy and it’s great for daily moisture.
 For the above style which we did by day three, you simply take the twists and attach them to the hair above using a rubber band.
 The very top we put into a curly bun and secured it once again using a cute little butterfly bow.

-Step 4: You should still be tying your little one’s hair down at nights with a silk or satin scarf but continue to moisturize her hair.
+You should still be tying your little one’s hair down at nights with a silk or satin scarf but continue to moisturize her hair.
 On the very last day of school, which is usually a fun day, we decide to undo her twists from the first three sections for a full coily, curly, fauxhawk.
 Add a little of the moisture rich styling smoothie, which nourishes and softens her curls and also protects her hair, and you’re good to go!

-Our two strand twist fauxhawk is a great way for your little one to get her mohawk on without actually getting a mohawk.
+Our two-strand twist fauxhawk is a great way for your little one to get her mohawk on without actually getting a mohawk.
 With a little bit of help from Just For Me Natural Hair Nutrition products, a silk or satin hair scarf, you’ll be good for at least a week or even more.
 Spend more time having fun and less time worrying about hair care.

-Whether your daughter has tangles, dry hair or both, Just For Me has just what you need to give her happy, healthy-looking hair.
+Whether your daughter has tangles, dry hair, or both, Just For Me has just what you need to give her happy, healthy-looking hair.
 Shea butter, soy milk and honey combine to nourish your little one’s tresses and help make styling easier than ever.

 This is a sponsored conversation written by me on behalf of Just for Me.
 The opinions and text are all mine.